wso2/docs-is/en/docs/references/concepts/authentication/id-token.md

     }
     ```

-!!! tip "Things to consider when issuing an ID token"
+!!! tip "Things to keep in mind when issuing an ID token"

     1. Do not add any sensitive data to the token payload.
     2. Have a finite and short expiry time.